What is Keyword Ranking?

 Use internal linking

-Internal linking involves linking from one page on your website to another.
-This helps create a logical structure within your website and helps search engines understand the hierarchy of your content.
+Internal linking involves linking one page on your website to another.
+This helps connect the content on your site.
+It also shows search engines the structure of your content and which pages are most important.

 Monitor and adjust